FAQs About Liability Coverages

 3. What is a double aggregate?
 Triple aggregate?

-The double aggregate doubles the amount of coverage that is available during the policy period but does not increase the per occurrence limit.
+The double or triple aggregate increases the amount of coverage that is available during the policy period but does not increase the per occurrence limit.

 top